Prajakta15Patil/COVID-analysis/README.md

 # COVID-analysis
-NLP based summarization and clustering of COVID-related research.
+NLP based text summarization and clustering of COVID-related research.

+### Motivation
+The world is grappling with one of the deadliest pandemics in history.
+Each day I receive news about a new COVID-19 research and its findings.
+I was interested in keeping myself informed with the latest research on coronaviruses and I decided to analyze research papers to understand the different topics being discussed.
+I was also interested in summarizing these papers to quickly understand the content of the papers without having to read it fully.

 ### Dataset
 [CORD-19: The Covid-19 Open Research Dataset](https://allenai.org/data/cord-19)